 Chain apparel stores (including thrift shops)

 Another good bet for cheap yukata is a big clothing retailer like Uniqlo (for new items), or Mode Off and Chicago (for secondhand outfits).
 Uniqlo doesn’t always bring out a line of yukata, but when they do, they tend to sell out fast — so keep an eye on catalogs in the run-up to June.
 Mode Off is a bit of a gamble, as you never know what will be in stock.
-Chicago usually seems to have a good supply of yukata and kimono, with price tags that cheapos appreciate.
-They have several stores in Harajuku, and others scattered across Tokyo.
+Chicago stores usually have a good supply of yukata and kimono, with price tags that cheapos appreciate.
+They have several stores scattered across Tokyo but the one near Meiji-Jingumae Station in Harajuku seems to have the biggest range of yukata/kimono.

 Yukata and kimono specialist stores

 If you want to go straight to the source, as it were, you can hit up one of the many specialist stores in Tokyo.
-Tansuya is a good go-to, as they have branches all over the show and sell both new and used yukata (and kimono).
+Tansu-ya is a good go-to, as they have branches all over the show and sell both new and used yukata (and kimono).
 They offer dressing assistance, too.
 Mom-and-pop shop Sakaeya in Harajuku is a bit cheaper.
-It sells secondhand yukata and kimono starting at ¥1,000 (yes, really) and will help you figure out how to wear it if you need help, plus throw in a mini tea ceremony.
-There’s also Wataro in Itabashi, an old-school store that sells some superb, traditional designs starting at under ¥3,000.
+It sells secondhand yukata and kimono starting at ¥1,000 (yes, really) and will help you figure out how to wear it, plus throw in a mini tea ceremony.
+Just be sure to book ahead, as they’re currently open by appointment only.

 If your schedule allows it, you can go to one of Tokyo’s flea markets for a spot of yukata-hunting.
 There is at least one market happening most weekends, with major venues being Yoyogi Park, the Ohi Racetrack in Shinagawa, and the West Exit area of Ikebukuro Station.
 You might be able to scoop a yukata (and pick-and-mix obi) for a single 1,000 yen note.